Haivision/srt/docs/features/latency.md

 network-communicating machines, so these components should be treated as something that does exist, but isn't exactly measurable).

-But even if there is still this formula for ATS, it doesn't apply to the real latency - this one is based strictly on ETS.
-But you can apply this formula for the very first arriving packet, because for this one they are equal: `ATS[0] = ETS[0]`.
+This formula for ATS doesn't apply to the real latency, which is based strictly on ETS.
+But you can apply this formula for the very first arriving packet, because in this case they are equal: `ATS[0] = ETS[0]`.

 Therefore this formula is true for the very first packet: